mvaferreira/avdlab/README.md

 This is just a lab for deploying and learning Azure Virtual Desktop.
 Do not use it for production.
 This is intended to save cost, so not following guidelines for performance and best practices.

-If you need to deploy a production environment for AVD, please start here https://learn.microsoft.com/en-us/azure/architecture/guide/virtual-desktop/start-here
+If you need to deploy a production environment for AVD, please start here <br>
+https://learn.microsoft.com/en-us/azure/architecture/guide/virtual-desktop/start-here

 # Features